mightyjens/mightyjens.github.io/content/posts/2024/paperless-postgres-encoding-error.md

 ALTER DATABASE paperlessdb OWNER TO paperless;
 ```
-4. Now we can restart our services
+4. Now we can restart our services and continue updating:
 ```  shell
 systemctl start paperless-consumer paperless-webserver paperless-scheduler
 ```